doingmathwithpython/doingmathwithpython.github.io/content/pages/about.rst

 a projectile motion discussed elsewhere in various contexts is animated combining both these things.

-The second part of the book introduces the concept of geometric transformation.
+The second part of the chapter introduces the concept of geometric transformation.
 Combining that with the knowledge of generating random numbers learned earlier in Chapter 5, the reader will learn how to draw fractals such as the Barnsley Fern, Sierpinski triangle and